-How can you transition smoothly to work at home?
+How can you transition smoothly to working at home?

 Suddenly, much of the world is working from home.
 With the advent of Covid-19 and the need to distance physically from co-workers and clients, insurance agencies are experiencing an abrupt shift in the way that they work.